nwessman/Chaos-Engineering-Demo/README.md

 ## Run the experiment
 To start the experiment first start the three microservices.
+Start *require_rand_broken* instead of *require_rand* for a demonstration in failing the tests.
 ```
 chaos run experiment.json
 ```